-h.
-Goodwill and Other Intangible Assets:
+i.
+Goodwill and other intangible assets:

 Goodwill and certain other purchased intangible assets have been recorded as a result of acquisitions.
 Goodwill represents the excess of the purchase price in a business combination over the fair value of net tangible and intangible assets acquired.
 Goodwill is not amortized, but rather is subject to an annual impairment test.
 The Company performs an annual impairment test during the fourth quarter of each fiscal year, or more frequently if impairment indicators are present.
 The Company operates in one operating segment, and this segment comprises its only reporting unit.
 Intangible assets that are not considered to have an indefinite useful life are amortized using the straight-line basis over their estimated useful lives, which range from one to 20 years.
-The carrying amount of these assets is reviewed whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
+The carrying amount of these assets to be held and used is reviewed whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 Recoverability of these assets is measured by comparison of the carrying amount of the asset to the future undiscounted cash flows the asset is expected to generate.
-If the asset is considered to be impaired, the amount of any impairment is measured as the difference between the carrying value and the fair value (usually discounted cash flow) of the impaired asset.
-During 2005, 2006 and 2007, no impairment loss was recorded.
+If the asset is considered to be impaired, the amount of any impairment is measured as the difference between the carrying value and the fair value of the impaired asset.
+During 2006, 2007 and 2008, no impairment loss was recorded.

-i.
-Research and Development Costs:
+j.
+Research and development costs: